-RGANIZATIONS / Honey Dog, Inc. / NOTIFICATIONS 0 Honey Dog, Inc. Click to add a solution of the THIS LIST IS POPULATED BY NOTIFICATION TEMPLATES ADDED FROM THE NOTIFICATIONS SECTION
+RGANIZATIONS / Honey Dog, Inc. / NOTIFICATIONS 0 Honey Dog, Inc. Click to add a ortification THIS LIST IS POPULATED BY NOTIFICATION TEMPLATES ADDED FROM THE NOTIFICATIONS SECTION

 Refer to Notification Types for additional details on configuring various notification types.

 7.5 Organization Summary